ggandor/lightspeed.nvim/README.md

 In Operator-pending mode the search is invoked with `z`/`Z`, acknowledging that "surround" plugins may benefit even more from being able to use `s`/`S` then.

-##### X mode
+##### X-mode

-The mnemonic for X-mode could be "backward: exclusive, forward: extended inclusive".
-In the forward direction, the cursor goes to the end of the match;
-in the backward direction, the motion is the equivalent of `T` for two-character search, stopping the cursor just before the end of the match.
-In Operator-pending mode, the edge of the operated area always gets an offset of +2.
-In the forward direction, this means the area too is extended to the end of the match, i.e., the motion will behave as an inclusive one.
+The mnemonic for X-mode could be "extend/exclude".
+In the forward direction, the cursor goes to the end of the match; in the backward direction, the cursor stops just before - in an absolute sense, after - the end of the match (the equivalent of `T` for two-character search).
+In Operator-pending mode, the edge of the operated area always gets an offset of +2 - this means that in the forward direction the motion becomes _inclusive_ (the cursor position will be included in the operation).

 ##### A note on the highlighting strategy